 You don't have to shell out a lot of money to protect your floors from moisture damage and spruce up your bathroom decor.
-The budget-friendly Yimobra Chenille Bath Mat is very plush with an ultra-comfy, shag-like weave that feels good between the toes—and a slightly grippy backing to boot.
+Also rated a perfect score in every category, the budget-friendly Yimobra Chenille Bath Mat is very plush with an ultra-comfy, shag-like weave that feels good between the toes—and a slightly grippy backing to boot.

 This mat is machine washable and even vacuumable on a lower suction mode.
 We also appreciate that it comes in lots of sizes and colors.
 One thing to note is that while the microfiber is highly absorbent, it doesn't dry quite as quickly as others in its category.
 In our tests, this rug took longer to dry after consecutive showers.